hcai-mms/hcai-mms.github.io/_publications/2025_09_ISMIR_SongDetec.md

 #### the following fields are optional, but it is recommended to enter as much information as possible
 # The shortname is used for auto-generated titels. e.g. ConfusionFlow
-shortname: BiGRU
+shortname: DaQuaMRec
 # add a 2:1 aspect ratio (e.g., width: 400px, height: 200px) to the folder /assets/images/papers/ e.g. 2020_tvcg_confusionflow.png
-image: 2025_BiGRU.png
+image: placeholder.png
 # add a 2:1 aspect ratio teaser figure (e.g., width: 1200px, height: 600px) to the folder /assets/images/papers/ e.g. 2020_tvcg_confusionflow_teaser.png
-image_large: 2025_BiGRU.png
+image_large: placeholder.png

 # Authors in the "database" can be used with just the key that is specified in the corresponding .md file (usually it is the lastname in lower case e.g. doe).
 Authors that do not have an individual page here should be stated with their full name (e.g. John Doe)
 # each author is one item in the list. the list is enumerated with dashes ("-")